|Fees||Look up fees|

 On completion of this subject students should be able to:

-- Explain and value the relationship between architecture and media.
+- Explain valuable aspects of the relationship between architecture and media.

-- Analyze important contemporary and historical examples of media in architecture, with a special emphasis on architectural journals.
+- Analyse important contemporary and historical examples of media in architecture.

 - Engage critical thinking in analyzing histories and theories of architectural design.